HeRAMS-WHO/herams-i18n/docs/index.rst

 5. If your workspace does not appear, use the page navigation at the bottom (4) or filter the workspaces by typing the workspace name in the field below the header row (5).

 6. By clicking the |star-hollow| icon in the first column you can mark a workspace as a **favorite**.
-This will make it easier to access your workspace in the future.
+This will make it easier to  in the future.
 See `below <#favorites>`__ for more information on how to access your favorite workspaces

 .. image:: media/img/HeRAMS_workspace_table.png
    :height: 300px